 Withdrawing from heroin is typically safer than withdrawing from alcohol, but it is occasionally fatal.
 When people die from heroin withdrawal, it’s usually due to excessive vomiting and diarrhea.
 Untreated, these symptoms can rapidly dehydrate the body and cause dangerously high levels of sodium to accumulate in the blood (hypernatremia) and the heart can fail.
 Such cases occur when people withdraw from heroin on their own, usually in jail.
 Such deaths can be prevented by medical supervision in a professional detox facility.

-Heroin Withdrawal Cold Turkey
+Is Quitting Heroin Cold Turkey a Good Idea?

 Stopping heroin “cold-turkey” brings about a rapid onset of withdrawal symptoms, which are very difficult to endure.
 The risk of experiencing a setback during withdrawal is high as the craving to use and stop the symptoms can be overwhelming.
 When people try to self-taper their heroin use on their own they are seldom successful.
 A relapse during withdrawal sometimes leads to overdose.